scottslowe/learning-tools/ansible/README.md

 **extract-gh-archive**: This folder contains a Vagrant+Ansible environment that demonstrates a few techniques for using Ansible to download a binary release from GitHub, extract it into a temporary directory, copy out the relevant file(s), and then clean up.

+**golang-role:** This directory contains a simple Ansible role for installing Go onto a Linux system.

 **kubeadm-etcd-template**: This folder contains some example Jinja2 templates and an Ansible playbook for generating `kubeadm` config files for generating an etcd cluster.

 **kubeadm-template**: In this folder is an example Jinja2 template and Ansible playbook that provide an example of how to create a templated Kubeadm configuration file.